DeckerSU/yiimp-stratum-equihash/README.md

 Long-awaited implementation of equihash (200.9) protocol for [Yiimp](https://github.com/tpruvot/yiimp) crypto mining pool.
 Based on original [stratum sources](https://github.com/tpruvot/yiimp/tree/next/stratum) forked on [this](https://github.com/tpruvot/yiimp/commit/eec1befbd3fba1614db023674361e995e6a62829) commit.

-Currently app is in developement state (!), it able to receive `getblocktemplate` from daemons, broadcast job to miners, accept and validate solutions, but it still not able to acquire current network diff to determine when accepted share is a block and when it should be send via `submitblock` to daemon.
+Currently app is in developement state (!), it able to receive `getblocktemplate` from daemons, broadcast job to miners, accept and validate solutions, ~~but it still not able to acquire current network diff to determine when accepted share is a block and when it should be send via `submitblock` to daemon~~.
 Work in progress, so, follow the updates.

 Features: